Ignacy-s/python-flask-cicd/project_journal/flask-ci-cd-journal.md

 It will probably become more detailed as the project develops.

-Because there is a DJ playing at the airport where I'm sitting now, and the master script is going play trough all the points in the script, I'm renaming it to playtrough.sh.
+Because there is a DJ playing at the airport where I'm sitting now, and the master script is going play through all the points in the script, I'm renaming it to playthrough.sh.

-<a id="org0af3a7a"></a>
+<a id="org15c6639"></a>

 # Thu 08 Jun 2023 04:58:58 PM CEST

-Defined some more steps in the playtrough.sh.
+Defined some more steps in the playthrough.sh.

-<a id="org7e47f03"></a>
+<a id="org01dff19"></a>

 # Sat 10 Jun 2023 02:58:43 PM CEST